 Our Industry in Numbers

-A gross value added of more than EUR 105 billion, make Germany one of the largest tourism markets in Europe.
+A tourism overall turnover of around EUR 290 billion, make Germany one of the largest tourism markets in Europe.

-The German hotel and accommodations sector recorded 447 million overnight stays by national and foreign guests in 2018.
+The German hotel and accommodations sector recorded 495 million overnight stays by national and international guests in 2019.

-The number of overnight stays by foreign guests increased in the year 2017 by 1.4% to reach 84 million.
+The number of overnight stays by international guests increased in the year 2019 by more than 2.5% to reach 90 million.